Szrenica: Geology and geography

 The mountain is built of finegrained granite which, due to weathering shaped standalone rocks and vaste granite fields covered in moss, covering eastern part of the slope.

 Tourism

 There is a private mountain hut on the peak and a PTTK mountain shelter on the slope.
 The peak is accessible by chair lift (two part, with the transfer station).
 The slope has skiing facilities, including ski lifts and poles marking skiing trails in exposed and deforested areas.
-There are three routes for downhill skiing: Lolobrigida (4,444 m), Śnieżynka and FIS-approved Trasa Zjazdowa; all constitute the system, which length is about 13 km.
+There are three routes for downhill skiing: Lolobrigida (4444 m), Śnieżynka and FIS-approved Trasa Zjazdowa; all constitute the system, which is about 13 km.
 Two tourist trails cross the summit: Główny Szlak Sudecki and Polish–Czech Friendship Trail which merge here.

 Weather

-At the height of 1331 m a.s.l. there is a mountain weather station, the property of the University of Wrocław.
+There is a mountain weather station at 1331 m, the property of the University of Wrocław.
 It was founded and consequently built in years 1950.

 Average year measures obtained by the station: